 We think this concern is addressed by the more extensive discussion in our introduction (and above) about the limitations of cytoarchitechtonic-based parcellations.
 In short, we don’t believe that there is a reason to expect close agreement between these two methods, as differences in cytoarchitechtonic properties need not necessarily translate to functional differences at the level of cognition, or vice versa.
 Moreover, as the three-zone solution is so broad, it will necessarily group together regions that differ in morphological and cytoarchitechtonic properties.

-We have also tried to address these general concerns in more depth in the discussion.
-In particular, an important avenue for future work will be to systematically compare parcellation from different modalities (lines 435-437).

 Minor: